Improving the livelihoods of landless villagers

 Because there is only one rice crop per year where we operate, incomes are both low and seasonal.

 We are therefore seeking practical opportunities to increase and stabilise the incomes of these very needy people.

 We propose to adopt a proven model from the US charity Shanta, which involves the breeding and sale of pigs.

 The charity's input is to develop a plan with a village and train chosen participants.
 Each participant family receives a breeding sow.
 When the piglets are sold, the family pay back the original cost of the sow from the proceeds.
 This money goes back to the village, which then chooses another family.
 Once running the scheme is self-supporting, and greatly increases villager income.

 To establish working pig breeding schemes which improve villager income.

 Activities» We have already met with Shanta and inspected their successful scheme.
 We will modify the approach if needed for the local conditions of the delta.

-» We have Identified four pilot villages, and through village meetings, presented and discussed the scheme.
-They are enthusiastic to take part.
+» We Identified four pilot villages, and through village meetings, presented and discussed the scheme.
+The pilots are up and running.

 » The village pig committees each choose ten families to conduct a pilot.
 The families are trained on how to look after their pig.